SS Chester A. Congdon: Service history

-Salt Lake City was enrolled in Cleveland on September 11, 1907, and her home port was Fairport, Ohio.
-She began her maiden voyage on September 19, leaving the shipyard under the command of Captain James Owen.
+Salt Lake City was enrolled in Cleveland on 11 September 1907, and her home port was Fairport, Ohio.
+She began her maiden voyage on 19 September, leaving the shipyard under the command of Captain James Owen.
 In June the following year, she struck a scow at the Twin Ports.

 In 1911, the Holmes Steamship Company merged into the Acme Transit Company, which was managed by H. B. Hawgood.
-On February 2, 1912, Salt Lake City was sold to the G. A. Tomlinson managed Continental Steamship Company of Duluth, Minnesota.
+On 2 February 1912, Salt Lake City was sold to the G. A. Tomlinson managed Continental Steamship Company of Duluth, Minnesota.
 She was renamed Chester A. Congdon, in honour of lawyer and entrepreneur Chester Adgate Congdon.
-Her home port was changed to Duluth.
+By 1915, her home port had been changed to Duluth.

 In April 1912, Chester A. Congdon was in Milwaukee, Wisconsin, when she broke away from the tugs towing her and struck the freighter Charles Weston, damaging two of her own hull plates in the process.
-While waiting for fog to lift on Lake Michigan on August 10 that same year, Chester A. Congdon drifted onto a shoal roughly 4 mi north of Cana Island.
-She damaged 90 hull plates and around 50 frames, arriving in Superior, Wisconsin, on August 20 for repairs that took ten days to complete.
+While waiting for fog to lift on Lake Michigan on 10 August that same year, Chester A. Congdon drifted onto a shoal roughly 4 mi north of Cana Island.
+She damaged 90 hull plates and around 50 frames, arriving in Superior, Wisconsin, on 20 August for repairs that took ten days to complete.

-On September 26, 1913, Chester A. Congdon struck the breakwater in Fairport harbor, damaging her steering quadrant.
+On 26 September 1913, Chester A. Congdon struck the breakwater in Fairport harbour, damaging her steering quadrant.
 She was repaired in Fairport.
 As Chester A. Congdon was travelling on the Detroit River in October 1915, her bilge scraped along the bottom near Grosse Pointe, Michigan, due to low water levels.
 Several of her rivets were sheered off, causing her hull to leak; she was repaired in Superior.

 Final voyage

-On November 5, 1918, Chester A. Congdon arrived in Fort William, Ontario, where she loaded 380,000 bushels of wheat at the Ogilvie & Pacific grain elevators.
+On 5 November 1918, Chester A. Congdon arrived in Fort William, Ontario, where she loaded 380,000 bushels of wheat at the Ogilvie & Pacific grain elevators.
 (Note: Other sources have listed her cargo as 350,000, 390,000, or 400,000 bushels.)
-At 2:28 a.m.
-(EST) the next day, she left Fort William for Port McNicoll, Ontario, under the command of Captain Charles J. Autterson.
+At 02:28 (EST) the next day, she left Fort William for Port McNicoll, Ontario, under the command of Captain Charles J. Autterson.
 Shortly after passing Thunder Cape, Chester A. Congdon encountered a heavy storm.
-At 4:00 a.m., Captain Autterson decided to head back into Thunder Bay for 7-8 mi, and anchor until the storm subsided.
-Chester A. Congdon headed back into open water at 10:15 a.m.
+At 04:00, Captain Autterson decided to head back into Thunder Bay for 7-8 mi, and anchor until the storm subsided.
+Chester A. Congdon headed back into open water at 10:15.
 By that time the wind had stopped, however the waves were still present.
 After she passed Thunder Cape, a thick fog descended on Lake Superior.
-Captain Autterson set a course for Passage Island at 10:40 a.m., with the intention of running for 2.5 hours at a speed of 9 kn, and anchoring if the fog remained.
-At 13:08 p.m., Chester A. Congdon ran aground on the southern reef of Canoe Rocks, on the northeast point of Isle Royale, her officers not having heard the fog signal from Passage Island.
+Captain Autterson set a course for Passage Island at 10:40, with the intention of running for 2.5 hours at a speed of 9 kn, and anchoring if the fog remained.
+At 13:08, Chester A. Congdon ran aground on the southern reef of Canoe Rocks, on the northeast point of Isle Royale, her officers not having heard the fog signal from Passage Island.